St. James Goose Creek Parish Church — Goose Creek, South Carolina

 By 1844, the church and surrounding graveyard had fallen into near ruin.
 Jonathan Lucas was appointed by St. Michaels Church in Charleston to facilitate repair work.
 Lucas described the walls as being cracked and needing to be held together with the help of iron rods.
 The rods were put into place, walls replastered, roof reworked, everything painted, floors repaired and pew bottoms cut off due to rot.
 The pelican that graced the pediment above the main entrance had deteriorated.
 A new one was modeled and the original sits inside the church today.

 Inside the church, the Royal coat of arms graces the area above the pulpit.
-During the American Revolution, British troops were ordered to burn Lowcountry homes and churches as they left, but legend claims St. James was spared because of the church’s display of the coat of arms.
+During the American Revolution, British troops were ordered to burn Lowcountry homes and churches as they left, but legend says St. James was spared because of the church’s display of the coat of arms.

 St. James Parish is listed in the National Register: